darklab8/blog/blog/articles/article_detailed/article_visual_debugger_in_vscode/debugger.md

 - check the settings configured to make things working in `docker-compose.yml`.
     - We forwarded current volume insode to path /code, we made sure working directory in container /code too.

-P.S. instead of usage of docker-compose, same is achievable with regular docker as `docker build --tag test .` and then `docker run -it -v $(pwd):/code -w /code --name shell --entrypoint=bash test`
+P.S.
+Instead of docker-compose usage, same is achievable with regular docker as `docker build --tag test .` and then `docker run -it -v $(pwd):/code -w /code --name shell --entrypoint=bash test`

-Now we can enter already running container by using "Attach Visual Studio Code" option.
+Now we can enter the already running container by using "Attach Visual Studio Code" option.
-This option will open second instance of vscode, but already from within container.
+This option will open a second instance of vscode, but already from within container.
 ![]({{.StaticRoot}}article_visual_debugger_in_vscode/docker_extension_install2.png)

-Install Pytest Explorer `@id:littlefoxteam.vscode-python-test-adapter` (with autoinstalled Python inside) and if necessary reload window by using `Ctrl + Shift + P -> Reload Window`
+Install Pytest Explorer `@id:littlefoxteam.vscode-python-test-adapter` (with autoinstalled Python inside) and if necessary reload window by using `Ctrl + Shift + P -> Reload Window`.
+We do it already from within a running container, this operation will be needed done again when we create/start new containers.

-And go to working directory /code
+And go to the working directory /code

-if u did everything right, interface will be showing ability to run specific tests in debug mode like we did previously.
+If u did everything right, the interface will be showing ability to run specific tests in debug mode like we did previously.
+(Green arrow at the left of a line code)
-And u can also launch web server by using button from Debug menu on the left with selection of "Python: Django"
+And u can also launch web server by using button from Debug menu on the left with selection of `Python: Django`
 ![]({{.StaticRoot}}article_visual_debugger_in_vscode/docker3.png)

-to ensure that we are able to see dev server from the container, ensure we binded it to 0.0.0.0 instead of localhost! that is doable with `python3 manage.py runserver 0.0.0.0:8000` for django, we added missing argument into launch.json.
+To ensure that we are able to see dev server from the container, ensure we binded it to 0.0.0.0 instead of localhost!
+That is doable with `python3 manage.py runserver 0.0.0.0:8000` for django, we added missing argument into launch.json.

 ![]({{.StaticRoot}}article_visual_debugger_in_vscode/docker4.png)
 after setting breakpoint in view, and visiting `http://localhost:8000/polls` we get being stopped in breakpoint as desired.

-Same steps are doable for FastAPI and Flask.
+The same steps are doable for FastAPI and Flask.
 We added Dockerfile and docker-compose.yml for the same into fastapi_example and flask_example folders.

-P.S. when u are in vscode from within container, opened terminal is opened automatically for within the container shell
+P.S.
+When u are in vscode from within container, opened terminal is opened automatically for within the container shell

 # Ending

 Congratulations, now u are able to use visual debug for python common web frameworks without and with docker for web server run itself and unit tests!

-With showing examples how it is be done for two different python frameworks, where for fastapi we adjusted launch.json on a fly, it is my intention u will be able to see how to do it similarily for any other existing python framework.
+With showing examples how it is done for two different python frameworks, where for fastapi we adjusted launch.json on a fly, it is my intention that u will be able to see how to do it similarly for any other existing python framework.

-I encourage you trying to develop from within unit tests written with visual debug, since it is actually a comfortable way of having testing as part of a working code writing.
+I encourage you to try development from within unit tests written with visual debug, since it is actually a comfortable way of having testing as part of a working code writing.
 Doing that will ensure most rapid feedback, and ensure u a writing better code in all kind of code internal characteristics.
 Do check books like [TDD by kent beck]({{.SiteRoot}}favourite.html#TestDrivenDevelopmentByExample) and [Unit testing by Vladimir Khorikov]({{.SiteRoot}}favourite.html#UnitTestingPrinciplesPracticesandPatterns) in order to find out more about unit testing that enables writing maintainable code.

-We showed examples with Docker, because modern web development could be having different C dependended libraries, that without docker is very struggling to install otherwise.
-Also docker makes universal way to setup dev envs for many people.
+We showed examples with Docker, because modern web development could be having different C depended libraries, that without docker is very struggling to install otherwise.
+Also, docker makes universal way to setup dev envs for many people and documents as a code how your application is buildable.
 Some companies just keep dev env straight in docker only for those reasons.